 The Company maintains its cash and cash equivalents with financial institutions that management believes are of high credit quality.
-The Company's cash and cash equivalents deposited with these financial institutions exceed the Federal Deposit Insurance Corporation (FDIC) insurance limit of \$250,000.
+Our cash equivalents include money market funds, which are AAA-rated and comprised of liquid, high-quality debt securities issued by the U.S. government.
+The Company's cash and cash equivalents deposited with the financial institutions exceed the Federal Deposit Insurance Corporation (FDIC) insurance limit of \$250,000.
 As part of its cash management process, the Company performs periodic reviews of the credit standing of the financial institutions holding its cash and cash equivalents.
+Additionally, to mitigate credit risk associated with financial institutions, the Company diversifies its cash and cash equivalents across multiple financial institutions and U.S. Treasury Money Market Funds.
+U.S. Treasuries, by their nature, create a concentration of credit risk with the US Government.
+Our access to our cash and cash equivalents and client funds could be significantly impacted in volatile markets given our concentration in government money market funds.

 To manage credit risk related to accounts receivable and unbilled receivables, the Company maintains an allowance for credit losses.
 The allowance is determined by applying a loss-rate method based on an aging schedule using the Company's historical loss rate.
 The Company also considers reasonable and supportable current and forecasted information in determining its estimated loss rates, such as external forecasts, macroeconomic trends, or other factors that are associated with the credit quality of the Company's customer base.
-The Company did not experience any material credit losses for the three and six months ended June 30, 2023.
+The Company did not experience any material credit losses for the three and nine months ended September 30, 2023.